 If you don't have traditional qualifications, the Access to Higher Education Diploma prepares you for university study.
 It is a nationally recognised qualification that is accepted by universities across the country.
 At Kent, we run our own Access Diploma programme.
 Our course is:

 Classes focus on coursework and discussion led by helpful, supportive tutors.
 Inspiring sessions and regular guidance will help you to reach your full potential.
-Subjects may include creative writing, English literature, fine art, politics with law, psychology and sociology.
+Subjects may include creative writing, English literature, politics with law, psychology and sociology.

 Applying to university can seem daunting when you’re a mature student, especially if you’re not currently at college, but it may be easier than you expect.
 The University of Kent and UCAS, the Universities and Colleges Admissions Service, offer step-by-step advice to help you through the admissions process.